Ending restrictions based on dog breed

-Breed-specific legislation (also known as BSL) refers to laws that ban or restrict certain types of dogs based simply on their appearance, usually because they are perceived as dangerous.
+Breed-specific legislation (BSL) refers to laws that ban or restrict certain types of dogs based simply on their appearance, usually because they are perceived as dangerous.

-These antiquated ordinances limit responsible people’s right to love and care for any breed of dog they choose.
+These outdated laws and ordinances limit responsible people’s right to love and care for any breed of dog they choose.
 In addition, BSL often forces people to give up their innocent pets, which no one should have to do.
 That’s why, with your help, Best Friends is dedicated to eliminating breed-specific legislation once and for all.